Promotion Center for Little Italy, Baltimore

 resident Ronald Reagan and then-mayor of Baltimore, William Donald Schaefer.
 It faced east along Eastern Avenue, the direction from which the explorer's vessels arrived over 525 years ago.
 Each year Baltimore's Italian community held a wreath-laying ceremony in Columbus Piazza followed by a Columbus Day Parade, in existence for over 127 years and the longest-running in the U.S. In 2019, a new Italian Heritage Festival and scaled-down parade replaced the traditional version.

-In 2020 on the 4th of July, the monument was attacked, the statue toppled over by an angry mob of 100 unpeaceful protestors, and its broken pieces dragged to - and pushed into - the nearby harbor.
-Less than 48 hours later, members of local Italian American organizations secured divers to retrieve the pieces which are being sculpted back together.
-The Columbus Piazza is owned by Baltimore City.
+In 2020 on the 4th of July, the monument was attacked, the statue toppled over by an angry mob of 100 protestors.
+Its broken pieces were dragged to - and pushed into - the nearby harbor.
+Less than 48 hours later, members of local Italian American organizations secured divers to retrieve the pieces which were then sculpted back together by a professional artist.
+The statue is in safe keeping.

 Picture